DroidScript/Docs/files/markup/README.md

 # DroidScript Markup

-This folder contains all the markup files for each controls, methods, and components of the **DroidScript**'s **app** object.
-Each file is a javascript file that resembles a codebase with all the codes removed and only the **comments** are left.
+This folder contains all the markup files for all controls, methods, and components of **DroidScript**'s **app** object.
+Each file is a JavaScript file that resembles a codebase with all the code removed and only the **comments** left.

-## Why Javascript `.js` and NOT Markdown `.md`?
+## Why JavaScript `.js` and NOT Markdown `.md`?

 It allows easy editing of comments especially when working on function definitions.
-Also, when working on Code Editors such as VS Code, the syntax highlighting and autocompletion makes writing the comments more easy and fun.
+Also, when working in Code Editors such as VS Code, the syntax highlighting and autocompletion makes writing the comments more easy and fun.

 ## Parts

-These are the parts of the DroidScript Docs page.
+These are the parts of each DroidScript Doc page, n their required order.
+Parts may be missing or added later, as long as they are in the correct order.

 - Header
 - Long Description